serverdensity/sd-agent-core-plugins/kafka_consumer/README.md

 This check fetches the highwater offsets from the Kafka brokers, consumer offsets for old-style consumers that store their offsets in zookeeper, and the calculated consumer lag (which is the difference between those two metrics).

 This check does NOT support Kafka versions > 0.8—it can't collect consumer offsets for new-style consumer groups which store their offsets in Kafka.
-If run such a version of Kafka, track [this issue on GitHub](https://github.com/DataDog/integrations-core/issues/457).

 ## Setup
 ### Installation

-Install the `sd-agent-kafka_consumer` package manually or with your favorite configuration manager
+Install the `sd-agent-kafka-consumer` package manually or with your favorite configuration manager

 ### Configuration

-Create a `kafka_consumer.yaml` file using [this sample conf file](https://github.com/DataDog/integrations-core/blob/master/kafka_consumer/conf.yaml.example) as an example.
-Then restart the Datadog Agent to start sending metrics to Datadog.
+Create a `kafka_consumer.yaml` file using [this sample conf file](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/kafka_consumer/conf.yaml.example) as an example.
+Then restart the sd-agent to start sending metrics to Server Density.

 ### Validation
->>>>>>> 5.21.x

-When you run `sd-agent info` you should see something like the following:
+When you run `info` subcommand you should see something like the following:

 ```
   Checks